Find Grad Schools

 13 Yearly Graduations

 Tennessee Technological University is the 2nd most popular school in the nation for students seeking a graduate certificate in medical informatics.
 Roughly 10,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,764 per year, while in-state graduate students, on average, pay $10,480 per year.
+The average in-state tuition for full-time undergraduates is $8,520 per year, while in-state graduate students, on average, pay $10,480 per year.
 During the most recent year for which we have data, 13 people received their graduate certificate in medical informatics from Tennessee Tech University.
-Around 31% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+About 67% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #4